-Salaries are based on council-led staffing initiative.
-Salary increases have been estimated at 6% in 2024/25, 5% in 2025/26, and 3% in subsequent years.
+Salaries are based on a council-led staffing initiative.
+Salary increases have been estimated at 3%.
+Further, a new initiative has been included that allows an additional 3% over baseline in 2024/25 and 2% over baseline in 2025/26.

-The actual rate of salary Likelihood: Low increases is higher than the assumed rate.
+The actual rate of salary increases is higher than the assumed rate.